-Village Trustee Taglia noted it is good the village is gaining ground in the funding of these pensions; the village needs to be mindful to any front loading of these funds as that reduces overall payment to these funds over the course of the next 20+ years which would not be good for the tax payers.
+Village Trustee Taglia noted it is good the village is gaining ground in the funding of these pensions; the village needs to be mindful that anything that reduces the required payments to these funds over the course of the next 20+ years will increase our overall funding obligations.
+This would mean higher pension costs in total and it would not be good for the taxpayer.